Psybah/Broid/README.md

 # Broid: Versatile Agbada - Reinventing Traditional Fashion

 ## Project Overview
-Broid is a platform designed to revolutionize traditional fashion by offering modular agbada outfits.
-These outfits come with detachable embroidery, allowing users to switch designs for different occasions, providing both flexibility and sustainability.
+Broid is a platform that aims to revolutionise traditional fashion by providing modular agbada outfits.
+These outfits comes with detachable embroidery, which allows customers to replace designs for different situations, enabling both flexibility and sustainability..

 ## Features
 - **Modular Agbada**: Customizable agbada outfits with detachable embroidery.
-- **Customization Options**: Users can choose embroidery patterns.
+- **Customization Options**: Users can choose their preffered embroidery patterns.
 - **User-Friendly Interface**: An easy-to-use interface to select and preview agbada customizations.
 - **Sustainability**: Reuse agbada outfits by changing embroidery for different events.